The Bolduc Brief: United in Service – Respect and Recognition of NATO Allies

 Summary is AI-generated, newsroom-reviewed.

 A veteran with extensive experience in Afghanistan criticizes President Trump's recent comments about NATO allies, arguing they misrepresent the sacrifices made by these forces.
-He calls for a sincere apology and emphasizes the importance of recognizing the contributions of all service members, regardless of their location or title.
+He calls for a sincere apology and emphasizes the importance of recognizing the contributions of all service members.

 Key points from this article:

-- The veteran, Donald C. Bolduc, has completed ten tours in Afghanistan and commanded at the general officer level, highlighting his extensive military experience.
+- The veteran, Donald C. Bolduc, has completed ten tours in Afghanistan and commanded at various levels, including as a general officer.

-- How Trump's comments undermine the sacrifices of NATO allies, who have fought valiantly alongside U.S. forces in Afghanistan, raising concerns about the President's understanding of military alliances.
+- How Trump's comments undermine the sacrifices of NATO allies, who have fought alongside U.S. forces in dangerous conditions, raises concerns about the perception of military service.

 I have stood shoulder to shoulder with NATO warriors in Afghanistan and beyond, watched them bleed and die for a shared mission, and any leader who diminishes their courage, sacrifice, or honor insults not politics but the very brotherhood and duty that war demands.